Nytril-ark/rumda/README.md

 </details>

-## Installation
 > [!CAUTION]
 > please follow these steps carefully:
-> - make sure you have the dependencies listed below
+> - make sure you have installed quickshell, hyprland, etc
 > - make sure the repo is at ~/.config/rumda
+> - lastly, I recommend installing NvChad for nvim
 > You can use this one-liner to clone it and install: